Standard Data for All Calls

 Some responses can potentially contain a large payload.
 A number of mechanisms are available to help you control the amount of data returned:

-- Detail levels, granularity levels, and the output selector—These define subsets of data to return within a call response.
+- Detail levels, granularity levels (used by GetBidderList and GetSellerList calls), and the output selector—These define subsets of data to return within a call response.
 For example, a particular detail level might cause the response to include buyer-related data in every result, but not seller-related data.
-See Specifying Detail Levels and Granularity Levels and see Selecting Fields to Retrieve.
+See Selecting Fields to Retrieve.